 - Melbourne, Florida

-Ed. note: sorry, Jeff, but with the anonymity of the internet, when we print an inquiry asking for evaluations of brand-name products, shills often start trying to post as satisfied customers using fictitious names.
-Comparing brands is probably a bad topic for a public forum on the internet, and we don't do it anymore.
-Sorry. :-)
+Ed. note: Local distributors of your plating processes are usually the best source for small quantities, as one of their services is often splitting manufacturer minimums across several customers.
+Sorry, but with the anonymity of the internet, asking for evaluations of brand-name products has repeatedly led shills to post as satisfied customers with fictitious names.
+Comparing brands has proven to be a bad topic , and we don't do it anymore.
+Apologies :-)

 November 21, 2008

 A. I have used Multi-Etch for titanium production.
 It's a non-acid (pH 6.8) alternative to hydrofluoric acid.
 I used it to etch titanium in my jewelry making facility.cary brief

 I made a mould for titanium sample.
 But it is difficult to measure alfa layer (Measuring with microscope).